Jonmainhart/US_State_Information/README.md

 ## Easy Two Step Process
 1. Place the states.csv file and the folder containing the image files in the same directory as the lab.
-2. Parse the data according to the conventions of your chosen language.
+2. Brag to your friends about knowing what a peony looks like

 Happy Coding